 4. Lakshmana never saw the face of any lady for 14 years

 Lakshmana was a true gentleman.
 Even during the exile, Lakshmana stayed with his brother Ram and Sister in law Sita, but he never looked at her face.
 He only gazed at her feet.
-When Sugriva showed them the jewelry thrown by Sita when Ravan was carrying her to Lanka, Lakshman could only identify Sita’s anklet.
+When Sugriva showed them the jewellery thrown by Sita when Ravan was carrying her to Lanka, Lakshman could only identify Sita’s anklet.
 He said he had seen them while laying his head on her feet in worship.
-He was not able to recognize any other jewelry as he has never presumed to look closely at them.
+He was not able to recognize any other jewellery as he has never presumed to look closely at them.

 5. Lakshmana killed Ravana’s son Indrajit

 After the battle, Sage Agastya came to Ayodhya.
 The Sage said, Meghnad was not an ordinary demon, he was a conqueror of Indralok.
-He also possessed the three ultimate weapons of Trimurty, Brahmastra, Narayanastra, and Pashupatastra and he could only be killed by someone who has not eaten, slept or seen the face of a woman for 14 years.
-Peoples were surprised that how Lakshman could fulfill these conditions.
+He also possessed the three ultimate weapons of Trimurti, Brahmastra, Narayanastra, and Pashupatastra and he could only be killed by someone who has not eaten, slept or seen the face of a woman for 14 years.
+Peoples were surprised that how Lakshman could fulfil these conditions.

 Lakshman explained that he didn’t sleep for 14 years to guard Rama and Sita at night.
 Before going to exile his mother, Queen Sumitra told him to guard Rama and Sita while they sleep.

 He didn’t eat for 14 years because Ram gave him food but never asked him to eat it.
 Lakshman in his loyalty believed that he was born to serve Lord Rama and so he never did anything without being told.

 He had never seen the face of any lady during exile, though he was staying with Rama and Sita he never saw Sita’s face, he always gazed at her feet.
 Thus, he was not able to recognize any of Sita’s jewellery except her anklet.